almasgai/Site/content/posts/wula-alarm.md

 draft: false
 tags: ["arduino", "DIY"]
 ---
-## Solving a Common College Student Problem
+## Solving a Common College Student Problem:
 Like most people, I enjoy sleep.
 A lot.
 Maybe too much.
 Waking up early in the morning is a herculean task since I'm a heavy sleeper.
 But I'm also taking an 8am class this semester and don't want to sleep in.
 I decided that between my knowledge on